Step 1: Apply Online

 NOTE: The application period has been extended.
 It will remain open until the cohort has been filled.

 Modesto Junior College (MJC) is one of fifteen California Community Colleges that will offer a bachelor's program in the California Community College System.
 Beginning in fall 2017, MJC will offer a Respiratory Care Baccalaureate Degree Program to a beginning cohort of 40 students.
-The application period will be announced at a later date.
+The application period is February 1 - 28.
 A new cohort will begin every Fall through 2021.

 The goal of the respiratory care bachelor's program is to increase the preparation and technical expertise of respiratory care practitioners.
 Program graduates will be prepared to serve in leadership roles, education roles, and case management roles related to patient care in the field of respiratory care.
 Students will acquire advanced knowledge and skills in neonatal, pediatric, and adult critical respiratory care; management skills in respiratory care settings; advanced clinical practice, teaching, and research skills to serve as members of multidisciplinary teams in patient education and disease management of acute and chronic illnesses and to contribute to the diverse field of respiratory care.